robert17/iotf-rtd/docs/java/javaintro.rst

 ============================================

 Use the Java client library for interacting with the `IBM Internet of Things Foundation <https://internetofthings.ibmcloud.com>`__ and to automate commands using Java 7 or Java 8.
 The client library can be used to simplify interactions with the IBM Internet of Things Foundation.
-This client library is written based on Java7 and run on Java7 and later version of Java.
+The following libraries contain instructions and guidance on using the java ibmiotf client library to interact with devices and applications within your organizations.

 -  `Java 7 <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>`__
 -  `Java 8 <https://java.com/en/download/>`__